• 1Set your climate zone What is my climate zone?

 Cauliflower Start in seed trays or plant out (transplant) seedlings

-Chicory (also Witloof, Belgian endive) Plant out (transplant) seedlings
+Chicory (also Witloof, Belgian endive) Start in seed trays or plant out (transplant) seedlings

-Chinese cabbage (also Wong bok, wong nga pak, napa cabbage) Plant out (transplant) seedlings
+Chinese cabbage (also Wong bok, wong nga pak, napa cabbage) Start in seed trays or plant out (transplant) seedlings

 Chives (also Garden chives) Start in seed trays or plant out (transplant) seedlings or sow seed